slowave-ai/slowave/README.md

 ## Why Slowave?

-Most agent memory systems treat memory as a retrieval problem: they save conversations or extracted facts, search them later, and add the results back to the prompt.
-Over time that accumulates noise — new decisions conflict with old ones, and irrelevant information pollutes the context window.
+Most agent memory systems treat memory mainly as a retrieval problem: they accumulate information in storage, search it, and then add the results back to the prompt.
+Over time, this creates noise: new decisions conflict with old ones, and irrelevant information pollutes the context window.

-A common fix is an LLM-driven maintenance layer that summarizes content and detects signals such as contradiction or supersession.
-That works, but it adds cost and latency and puts memory management behind a second reasoning layer.
-Slowave avoids this by letting the connected agent provide the judgment while it maintains memory locally.
+A common fix is an additional LLM layer that summarizes content and detects semantic signals such as contradiction or supersession.
+This adds significant token cost and latency while hiding memory management behind a second reasoning model.

-Inspired by how biological memory keeps memory processes separate from reasoning, Slowave does not treat memory as a search problem.
-It maintains a compact store whose relevance self-regulates through use: recalled memories gain salience, memories returned together strengthen their associations, useful memories are reinforced, and stale ones decay.
-The payoff is a task primed with a small, current working-memory brief — not an ever-growing replay of everything that was ever saved.

 Slowave implements a different paradigm:

-> Use language models for reasoning and judgment.
+> Your LLM agent is fully responsible for reasoning over the task and the retrieved memories.

-> Use latent-space mechanisms for memory maintenance.
+>
+> Slowave applies your agent signals to evolve memory through deterministic mechanisms.

+The connected agent records durable knowledge and evaluates whether retrieved context is useful, irrelevant, or stale.

+Slowave evolves that memory locally using embeddings, scopes, salience, associations, reinforcement, decay.

 ### Key features

 - **One memory across all tools**: Claude Code, Codex, Cursor, and other tools can access the same local memory.
 You can change the client or model without starting over.

-- **Your agent reasons, Slowave remembers what's relevant**: Your agent provides reasoning and judgment: it decides what is worth remembering and reports whether recalled context was useful, irrelevant, or stale.
-Slowave uses those signals to maintain memory without a separate LLM.

-- **Memory evolves with use**: Directly recalled memories gain salience, and memories you use together become **co-activated** — linked so a related one surfaces even when it doesn't literally match your query.
-Useful feedback reinforces them further, irrelevant memories lose priority, and stale information can be suppressed or superseded.
+- **Memory evolves with use**: Directly recalled memories gain salience, and memories used together get co-activated, allowing related context to surface even when it does not literally match your query.
+Useful feedback reinforces memories, irrelevant ones lose priority, and stale information can be suppressed or superseded.

-- **No LLM calls**: Slowave uses local embeddings, scopes, time, salience, associations, reinforcement, decay, and offline consolidation.
-It makes no LLM calls to summarize, merge, rewrite, or rerank memory, avoiding additional token cost and latency.
+- **No extra LLM layer**: Slowave makes no LLM calls to summarize, merge, rewrite, or rerank memory.
+This avoids the extra model-token cost and latency.
+No LLM API key is required.

+- **Fully local**: Slowave uses local embeddings and stores memory in SQLite.
+It does not send memory to a hosted memory service.

-- **Learn from past experience**: Task outcomes and multi-step methods can preserve structured procedures with context, steps, and caveats.
-When a similar task appears, the agent can retrieve what was tried before, whether it worked, and what to avoid.
+- **Learn from past experience**: Multi-step agent executions can become structured procedures in memory with context, steps, and caveats.
+When a similar task appears, the agent can retrieve what was tried, whether it worked or not, learning from past experiences.

-- **Compact relevant context**: Slowave retrieves a compact set of relevant memories instead of replaying an expanding transcript or loading an ever-growing collection of files.
+- **Compact, flexible scoped context**: Slowave retrieves a small set of relevant memories instead of replaying an expanding transcript.
+Memories remain scoped until broader reuse is justified.

-- **Flexible scoping**: Memories are initially siloed within the scope where they were learned.
-When a pattern proves useful across distinct scopes and sessions, Slowave can make it available more broadly with relevance safeguards.

-- **Observable and actionable**: Memories, source evidence, retrieval paths, feedback, procedures, and lifecycle state are visible in the local dashboard.
-You can reversibly suppress a memory without deleting its evidence.
+- **Local dashboard**: Inspect what was stored and retrieved, the source evidence and retrieval paths behind each memory, and the feedback submitted by your agents.
+You can also review procedures and lifecycle state, or reversibly suppress a memory without deleting its evidence.

-- **100% local**: Memory is stored in a local SQLite database.
-The default embedding model downloads once on first use and is cached locally; Slowave does not send memory to a hosted memory service.

-The result is one local memory layer that works across agents, improves through use, and remains independent of any model provider.

 ## Installation